krizdingus/gameboy-cartridge-labels/readme.md

-# Krizdingus' Custom Game Boy Game Labels
+# Krizdingus' Custom Game Boy Cartridge Labels

 Welcome to the Game Boy Cartridge Labels Repository!
 This repository is dedicated to providing custom labels for various Game Boy games, especially focusing on romhacks and translations, as well as labels for specific cartridge types.
 These labels are perfect for enthusiasts and collectors who wish to enhance their reproduction Game Boy cartridges.